Platelet Inventory Management with Approximate Dynamic Programming: Numerical Study

 \subsubsection{The Case with $m=5$.}

-We next present the results for problem instances with a longer maximum shelf-life of five days (see Table \ref{tab:scen_m58} for the shelf-life settings).
-In Figure \ref{fig:ADPerfm5}, we observe that for the fixed ordering cost of $f=10$ the gap between the initial upper-bound, i.e., the Myopic policy at iteration zero, and lower-bound is on average 8.7\% (without considering the estimation errors).
+We next present the performance results for problem instances with a shelf-life of five days (see Table \ref{tab:scen_m58} for the shelf-life settings).

+In Figure \ref{fig:ADPerfm5}, we observe that for the fixed ordering cost of $\kappa=10$ the gap between the initial upper-bound, i.e., the Myopic policy at iteration zero, and lower-bound is on average 8.7\% (without considering the estimation errors).
 The ADP policy can slightly reduce the gap to 7.2\%.
-However, for the fixed ordering cost of $f=100$, the ADP achieves significant improvements compared to the initial upper-bound and reduces the average relative gap from 23.6\% to 5.9\%.
-We summarize the performance of the Myopic and ADP policy for the two fixed ordering costs in Table \ref{tab:perf}, where SD is the standard deviation of the relative percentage gap compared to the lower-bound and illustrates the robustness of each approximate policy.
+However, for the fixed ordering cost of $\kappa=100$, the ADP achieves significant improvements compared to the initial upper-bound and reduces the average relative gap from 23.6\% to 5.9\%.
+We summarize the performance of the Myopic and ADP policy for the two fixed ordering costs in Table \ref{tab:perf}, where SD is the standard deviation of the relative percentage gap compared to the lower-bound.
 The lower SD of the ADP compared to Myopic policy implies that ADP performs more robustly over the tested scenarios.
-The worse-case gaps (e.g., 22.5\%) relate to cases with $f=10$ and the unit cost of expiry $\theta = 80$.
-Based on the 95\% confidence intervals and our previous observation from Figure \ref{fig:lb} for similar settings, we can attribute the worse-case gap to the quality of the lower-bound for these problem configurations.
+The \revision{worst-case} gaps (e.g., 22.5\%) relate to cases with $\kappa=10$ and the unit cost of expiration $\theta = 80$.
+Based on the 95\% confidence intervals and our previous observation from Figure \ref{fig:lb} for similar settings, we can attribute the \revision{worst-case} gap to the quality of the lower-bound for these problem configurations.